etiennecrb/poker-hud/README.md

 ![Alternative metrics](./static/alt_metrics.png)

-Click on the statistics to shows alternative metrics:
+Click on the statistics to show alternative metrics:
 * Percentage of continuation bet
 * Percentage of fold on continuation bet